belaban/workshop/README.instructor.txt

 To run a solution (e.g. ChatDemo), ./bin/run.sh org.lab.ChatDemo <args> can be used.

 It is best to always use ./conf/config.xml as configuration.
-This file is on the classpath (with run.sh | run.bat) and should be modified if needed.
+This ./conf dir is on the classpath and config.xml should be modified if needed.

+The ./bin dir contains various scripts to run labs and demos.